mfbx9da4/async-await-with-generators/readme.md

-Async await as implemented by generators thanks to Eli
+Async await implemented with generators.
+This code is an experiment for showing how async await could be implemented.

+Thanks to Eli who originally had the idea for async await before promises were a thing.

 ##Test

-    run _mocha
+    npm test